IrhamJ/Scarlett/README.md

     The Python script reads the JSON events, converts the *version timestamp* (`_version`) into a proper `datetime` object, and performs a **bulk load** into the `cdc_transactions` table.
 This table uses the **`ReplacingMergeTree` engine**, which is designed to handle *upsert* logic natively in an analytical data warehouse.

 * **Handling Failures and Duplicates (Idempotency):**
-    My approach relies on both application logic and native database features:
-    1.  **Duplication/Upsert:** The `cdc_transactions` table's `ReplacingMergeTree` engine handles duplication by guaranteeing that only the record with the highest **`_version`** (timestamp) remains for any given `transaction_id`.
-The subsequent `OPTIMIZE TABLE` command consolidates these changes.
+    My approach to handling failures and duplication relies on a combination of application logic (Python's try/except) and the destination database's native features (ClickHouse's ReplacingMergeTree).
+For duplication and data reconciliation (Insert/Update/Delete operations), the pipeline uses the cdc_transactions table with the ReplacingMergeTree engine, keyed on transaction_id and versioned by the _version timestamp.
+This design ensures idempotency: when duplicated events arrive, ClickHouse automatically retains only the record with the highest _version, effectively handling upserts.
+A final OPTIMIZE TABLE command is executed to consolidate these changes.
+For failures during the load process, the Python script employs a robust try...except block around the critical ch_client.execute() statement.
+In a real-world Kafka environment, a failure caught here would prevent the Consumer from committing its offset, causing
-    2.  **Failure Handling (Conceptual):** The code uses a `try...except` block around the ClickHouse load statement.
-In a real Kafka setup, if the load fails, the consumer would **not commit its offset**, forcing Kafka to **re-deliver the failed events** on the next run, thereby guaranteeing *at-least-once* delivery and preventing data loss.
+    Kafka to re-deliver the failed events on the next run, thus guaranteeing at-least-once delivery and preventing data loss.

 -----

 ## 5\.
 Implementation of Code Quality, Dockerization and Pytest

-This section details where Python best practices and production-readiness enhancements (Dockerization, Unit Tests) were applied across the existing codebase (`etl_pipeline.py`, `cdc_stream.py`).
+This section details where Python best practices and production-readiness enhancements (Dockerization, Unit Tests) were applied across the existing codebase (`etl_pipeline.py`, `cdc-stream.py`).

 ### 5.1 Python Best Practices

-Best practices were executed within the code to ensure high quality, traceability, and robust error handling.
+Best practices were executed within the code to ensure high quality, traceability, and error handling.

 #### A. Code Modularity and Logging